Dasharo/docs/docs/osf-trivia-list/dasharo.md

 essential services like porting to new platforms, developing device drivers, debugging, and fixing bugs.
 Companies can rely on 3mdeb's expertise to ensure their systems remain secure, up-to-date, and reliable.

-In summary, DCP is an essential program for companies leveraging open-source firmware for their systems.
-It provides a high-quality bar for firmware that respects privacy, liberty, and trustworthiness.
-Moreover, 3mdeb offers support and maintenance to ensure that companies can rely on their systems for a long time.

 <!--
 ## What is Dasharo Community Support?